BgeeDB/bgee-unil/src/markdown/support/rnaSeqProcExprValues.md

 The annotation download files are divided in 2 main files:

-1) **libraries information**: where is provided detailed information for each individual sample, as annotation to anatomy, development, sex, strain as well as provide quality scores used in quality control metrics.
+1) **library information**: where is provided detailed information for each individual sample, as annotation to anatomy, development, sex, strain as well as provide quality scores used in quality control metrics.

 2) **experiment information**: where is provided the over-all information about the experiment, as number of libraries that belongs to the experiment, as well as number of conditions, number of organs, number of stages and number of strains.

 ### <a name="lib_file"></a>Library file

-Format description of the libraries download file for a target species:
+Format description of the library download file for a target species:

 |Column|Content|Example|
 |---|---|:---:|